Whitworth Home Page > Composition Commons >

 - Bring a copy of your assignment or writing prompt.

 - We can be most helpful if you make an appointment in advance.
-You can stop by and sign up on the current week's signup sheet on the door of Room 242 in Cowles Library.
-You can also call x4573 and schedule a half-hour appointment.
+You can schedule a one-half-hour to one-hour appointmen online.

-- You can simply stop by.
+- You can simply stop by Room 242, Cowles Library.
 If a consultant is free, he or she will be happy to work with you right away.

 - If you make an appointment, please try to be on time.
-If you're going to miss your appointment, please call and let us know.
+If you're going to miss your appointment, please let us know.

 - to brainstorm your ideas before you choose a topic;